Lara Dickenmann takes over the youth management at VfL Wolfsburg!

 Lara Dickenmann wird ab dem 1.
 August Direktorin Nachwuchs bei den VfL-Frauen, um Talente im Frauenfußball zu fördern.

-From August 1, Lara Dickenmann will be director of the VfL women to promote talent in women's football.
-(Symbolbild/MND)
+Lara Dickenmann will be the VfL Women's Youth Director from August 1st in order to promote talent in women's football.

 Lara Dickenmann takes over the youth management at VfL Wolfsburg!

-The Swiss native has won ten titles with the Wolfsburg women in her career and is one of the most famous faces in European women's football.
+The Swiss-born woman has won ten titles with the Wolfsburg women during her career and is one of the most famous faces in European women's football.
 She played a total of 135 times for the Swiss national team and was a central figure there.
-Before moving to Wolfsburg, she celebrated great success with Olympique Lyon, where she won the Champions League twice.
-Between 2015 and 2021 she wore the VfL jersey 123 times and was named Swiss footballer of the year eight times.
-She makes her experience more than suitable for the new challenge.
+Before moving to Wolfsburg, she enjoyed great success with Olympique Lyon, where she won the Champions League twice.
+Between 2015 and 2021 she wore the VfL jersey 123 times and was named Swiss Footballer of the Year eight times.
+Her experience makes her more than suitable for the new challenge.

-Dickenmann sets a clear goal: she wants to develop the young talent work in women's football and strengthen them sustainably.
-Your plan provides to get to know the team on site and the existing structures in order to prepare the talents for a professional career as best as possible.
-Ralf Kellermann, director of women's football at VfL Wolfsburg, already described it as a "perfect line -up" for this role.
-He not only emphasizes her extensive gaming experience, but also her high identification with the club.
+Dickenmann has set herself a clear goal: she wants to specifically develop and sustainably strengthen youth work in women's football.
+Your plan is to get to know the local team and the existing structures in order to best prepare the talent for a professional career.
+Ralf Kellermann, director of women's football at VfL Wolfsburg, described her as the “perfect choice” for this role.
+He not only highlights their extensive playing experience, but also their high level of identification with the club.

 The development of women's football in Germany

 In this context, it is also exciting to take a look at the development of women's football in Germany.
-Around 100,000 women and 107,000 girls up to 16 years actively play football.
-In addition, there are almost 9,700 registered female teams at the DFB.
-These figures illustrate how much women's football has grown in recent years, especially in the age group up to 16 years.
-Over 75% of women surveyed in Germany show great interest in football, and the German national women's soccer team has a brilliant history with two world championship titles and eight European championship titles.
+Currently playing for example100,000 womenand107,000 girls up to 16 years oldactive football.
+In addition, there is almost9,700 registered female teamsat the DFB.
+These figures illustrate how much women's football has grown in recent years, particularly in the age group up to 16 years.
+Over 75% of the women surveyed in Germany show a great interest in football, and the German women's national football team has a brilliant history with two World Cup titles and eight European Championship titles.

-The coming months promise to be exciting in many ways, especially with the upcoming UEFA Women’s Euro 2025 in Switzerland, where Germany competes with great ambitions.
-A strong team, which is also supported by young talents such as Lara Dickenmann, is the key to build on the success of past times.
-Because with a good hand for promoting young talent, the future of German women's football can only be radiant.
+The coming months promise to be exciting in many ways, especially with the upcoming UEFA Women's EURO 2025 in Switzerland, where Germany are competing with great ambitions.
+A strong team, which is also supported by young talents like Lara Dickenmann, is the key to building on the successes of past times.
+Because with a good knack for promoting young talent, the future of German women's football can only be bright.

-By returning to the responsible position at VfL Wolfsburg, Lara Dickenmann will certainly make a significant contribution to the design of this future.
+By returning to the responsible position at VfL Wolfsburg, Lara Dickenmann will certainly make a significant contribution to shaping this future.